-Remember, work at your own pace and just take it easy in these first few weeks.
+Remember, work at your own pace, don;t worry about what anyone else around is doing, this sis about you so take it easy in these first few weeks.
 Your breath is your gauge - 6/10, you should be able to have a conversation during your jog sets.

 Watch your Week 2 Meeting with Coach Bevan: